Dragon Ball Z: Saiyan Saga

-Raditz along with two elites, Vegeta and Nappa, are the only remaining Saiyan warriors, so Raditz comes to enlist Goku's help in conquering frontier worlds.
-When Goku refuses to join them, Raditz takes Goku and Krillin down with one strike, kidnaps Gohan, and threatens to murder him if Goku doesn't kill 100 humans within the next 24 hours.
+Raditz tells Goku that along with two stronger elites, Vegeta and Nappa, they are the only remaining Saiyans after their home planet Vegeta was destroyed.
+Raditz asks Goku to enlist in helping conquering planets and joining the remaining Saiyans.
+When Goku refuses to join and help them, Raditz takes Goku and Krillin down with one strike, kidnaps Gohan, and threatens to murder him if Goku does not kill 100 humans within the next 24 hours.
 Goku decides to team up with his arch-enemy Piccolo, who was also defeated by Raditz in an earlier encounter, to defeat him and save his son.
 During the battle, Gohan's rage momentarily makes him stronger than Piccolo and Goku as he attacks Raditz to protect his father.
 The battle ends with Goku restraining Raditz so that Piccolo can hit them with a deadly move called Special Beam Cannon (魔貫光殺砲, Makankōsappō), mortally wounding them both, and kills them after a short while.
 But before Raditz succumbs to his injuries, he reveals to Piccolo that the other two Saiyans are much stronger than him and will come for the Dragon Balls in one year.

-Having witnessed Gohan's latent potential, Piccolo takes him into the wilderness to train for the upcoming battle against the Saiyan Elites.
+Having witnessed Gohan's latent potential, Piccolo takes him into the wild to train for the upcoming battle against the Saiyans.
 In the afterlife, Goku travels the million-kilometer Snake Way so that he can train under the ruler of the North Galaxy, King Kai.
-King Kai teaches him the Kaio-ken (界王拳, Kaiōken) and the Spirit Bomb (元気玉, Genki Dama) techniques.
-Despite his gruff nature, Piccolo grows fond of Gohan while he oversees him learning to fend for himself.
+King Kai teaches Goku the Kaio-ken (界王拳, Kaiōken) and the Spirit Bomb (元気玉, Genki Dama) techniques.
+Despite his gruff and villainous nature, Piccolo grows fond of Gohan while he oversees him learning to fend for himself.
 This forges an unlikely emotional bond between the two.